 Current Issues in Banking Supervision and Regulation (BRS)

-This course, presented by the Monetary and Capital Markets Department, reviews the latest developments in banking supervision and regulation, including the capital adequacy standards, the liquidity measurement rules, large exposures and related party transactions, and evolving policy views and approaches for dealing with the Covid-19 crisis, such as the importance of operational resilience.
+This course, presented by the Monetary and Capital Markets Department, reviews the latest developments in banking supervision and regulation, including the capital adequacy standards, the liquidity measurement rules, interest rate risk in the banking book, large exposures and related party transactions, and evolving policy views and approaches such as the importance of operational resilience for dealing with the Covid-19 crisis.
 Sessions focus on aspects of particular relevance to each region and discuss both the main implementation challenges and their implications for banks and supervisory authorities.
-The course will also focus on implications of the Covid-19 crisis on banking regulation and supervision.
-In this regard, the guidelines of standard-setting bodies as well as the policy measures and exit strategies adopted by countries in response to the Covid-19 crisis will be discussed.

 Target Audience